-During Project Seminar you will select a minimum of three faculty members to serve as your project committee.
+During Project Seminar, you will select three faculty members to serve as your project committee.
 One member of the project committee may be from outside the School of Journalism, but that is not required.
-At least two members of the committee must be members of the graduate faculty, including the committee chair.
+Your committee chair must be a member of Status A on the graduate faculty; the other two members may be Status A or Status C. You can find these two groups on the Graduate Faculty page.

 When selecting members for your committee, choose individuals who bring the following strengths to the group: skill in the subject matter of the project, expertise in the scholarly literature reflected in the literature review, and (if you are doing research rather than a professional analysis) expertise in the methodology used in the research component.